 Getting from Istanbul to Cappadocia is easiest by plane.
 Take a 1 hour flight into Kayseri or Nevsehir airports and then an hour drive to your hotel.
 The least expensive, most direct route is the overnight bus that takes you right to Gorëme, the main downtown area.

 You should plan at least 2 nights here so you have 2 chances to watch or take a hot air balloon flight in case there are weather issues.
 Cappadocia has some really interesting and fun things to see but it’s pretty touristy, which is why 2-3 days is plenty.

 Cappadocia is world famous for hot air ballooning.
 The experience was spectacular.
 There are 2 take off times so you are able to fly and enjoying watching them afterwards.
 Make sure you book in advance.
 There are 150 balloons a day that are regularly full.
-The prices vary between $180-250 per person for a 1 hour balloon ride and champagne toast.
+The prices vary between $180-250 per person for a Cappadocia Hot Air Balloon Flight and champagne toast.

 Visiting the Valleys

 If you plan to take a hot air balloon flight, you will get a bird’s eye view of the Cappadocia valleys.
 You should also go visit them on foot.
 We did a Sunset ATV Tour to Love Valley, Red Valley and Rose Valley.
 It’s a great place to hike and experience the fascinating landscape.

 One of the top things to do in Cappadocia is see all the different valleys.
 The landscape is otherworldly and there are interesting caves everywhere.
 We opted for a 2 hour sunset ATV tour with some local guides.
 Plan to get dirty and wear something that can cover your face.
 Pasabag (Monk’s Valley) above right is a popular spot to visit.
 You’ll see excellent examples of fairy chimneys and you can walk into the caves where monks lived.